 - Counter Condition: When you leave, reward your pet with a special treat they can enjoy alone – this will condition them to have positive associations with alone time and give them something else to focus on rather than your departure.

 - Gradual Desensitization: Little by little, leave your pet alone.
 This could be by actually leaving the house or just going to another room.
 This will build your dog’s independence and allow for a gradual transition into mitigating fear in your dog when they are alone.

 - Minimize Stress: Stress is not good for our long-term or short-term health – and the same goes for our dogs.
 CBD treats or oils can help put your dog’s mind at ease, improving stress and overall health.
 As we all adjust and transition back into pre-pandemic life, CBD could help your dog immensely adjust as well.

-While CBD has been proven and can help your dog, not all CBD has been proven to work.
+While CBD has been proven to help your dog, not all CBD has been proven to work.
 If you’re considering a CBD supplement for your dog, make sure you choose a product that has been found safe and effective.